Church of St. Francis Xavier - New York City

 4 manuals, 70 stops, 82 ranks

 In 1902, Casavant Frères was engaged to electrify, rebuild and enlarge the 1881 E. & G.G.
 Hook & Hastings organ in the gallery.
 The contract, dated September 24, 1902, shows that Casavant would install electro-pneumatic action, add four new stops in the Solo and six additional couplers, and rebuild the console.
-Casavant also extended the manual ranks to have 61 notes (with 65 pipes for the Solo ranks) and lowered the pitch to "International" A=435.
+Casavant also extended the manual ranks to 61 notes (with 65 pipes for the Solo ranks) and lowered the pitch to "International" A=435.
 At a total cost of $6,350, the organ was to be installed and working on or before the 8th day of September 1903.
-In a memo on the same day, the Rev. David W. Hearns, S.J., Rector of the Church of St. Francis Xavier, approved the addition of a Cor Anglais stop for the sum of $150.
+In a memo on the same day, the Rev. David W. Hearns, S.J., Rector of the church, approved the addition of a Cor Anglais stop for the sum of $150.
 Sadly, this grand organ was removed in October 1957 and was replaced by a Geo.
 Kilgen & Son organ having only 21 ranks.

 Great Organ (Manual II) – 61 notes